Phnom Khiev: A Guide to Pailin's "Blue Mountain" Waterfall

 Getting There

 The journey is part of the adventure.
-From Pailin town, the road is paved for the first section but may turn into a characteristic "Red Earth" road as you get closer to the mountain.
-A motorbike is the best way to travel, allowing you to stop and admire the mountain views.
-If you are in a car, an SUV is recommended during the rainy season.
+From Pailin town, the road is paved for the first section but turns into a characteristic "Red Earth" road as you approach the mountain.
+A motorbike is the best way to travel, allowing you to stop and admire the views.
+If driving, an SUV is recommended during the rainy season.

 Costs and Fees